wlad-kryhin/job-assignment-frontend-engineer/README.md

 The goal of this task is to provide a discussion context for the subsequent technical interview and is not meant to be time consuming.
 Although it is intended for all levels of Frontend Developers, we expect more attention to detail the more experienced you are.

 Using solutions recommended by React is preferred.
-You can emphasise on certain aspects of the task to showcase your skills, either through cleverly using React built in mechanisms or leaving `TODO` notes for more advanced solutions that come to your mind or when taking shortcuts to reduce development time.
+You can emphasize on certain aspects of the task to showcase your skills, either through cleverly using React built in mechanisms or leaving `TODO` notes for more advanced solutions that come to your mind or when taking shortcuts to reduce development time.

 The time to complete this project will depend on your expertise, but based on our own employees executing this task, we estimate that it should not take more than 4-8 hours depending on your proficiency.
 We understand and honor that you have a life outside work so we recommend that you do not exceed the above mentioned limit.